lucavallin/barco/README.md

 - Review logging location and verbosity to make sure they are correct, explanatory, useful and consistent
 - Review comments to make sure they are correct, explanatory, useful and consistent
-- General refactoring / code splitting
+- General refactoring, check structure for headers
-- Pass arg to container command
+- Remove dependency between files
+- Make functions more generic
+- Put large comments in .c files
 - Add support for cgroupsv2
+- Release on tag